Winipedia/pyrig/docs/configs/architecture.md

 The `ConfigFile` abstract base class is the foundation of the configuration system.
 All config files inherit from it or one of its format-specific subclasses.

+When you run `pyrig mkroot` or `pyrig init`, all ConfigFile subclasses are automatically discovered and initialized, creating the complete project configuration.

 ```mermaid
 graph TD
     A[ConfigFile] --> B[YamlConfigFile]